IBM/securitization_blockchain/README.md

 This securitization process can be replicated with this application by visiting the dashboard and creating Originators, Assets, Pools, Securities, and Investors using the provided forms.

 First, we'll need to create a loan "Originator", which will require an ID, Processing Fee (percentage), and (optional) Company Name.
-This form can be loaded by selecting the "Create Originator" button
+This form can be loaded by selecting the "Create Originator" button.
+(Note: There is a known intermittent issue with this Originator creation process, so the initial submission may fail.
+If this occurs, please try submitting again)

 <p align="center">
 <img src="https://i.imgur.com/GrNQTyH.png" width="700" height="250" style="margin-left: auto; margin-right: auto;">